portalgateme/pg-core-contracts-v1/README.md

 yarn deploy:goerli
 ```

-_Contracts may already be deployed on Goerli testnet.
-If you want to deploy them again, make sure to delete `deployments` folder._
+_Contracts may have already been deployed on Goerli testnet.
+Normally, hardhat-deploy will check if contracts with same bytecode is already deployed and will not re-deploy contract but instead will reuse deployed one.
+If you want to have a fresh deploy, make sure to delete `deployments` folder._

 3. Verify contracts

 ```bash
 yarn verify:goerli
 ```

+_This will verify contracts on Etherscan._

 ### Local network